Lamowy/dm-bot/README.txt

 # LAMA'S TEAM POLSKA 2021-2024
 # SOURCE CODE IS FREE TO USE

+NEW BOT WILL BE SOON! / NOWY BOT ZA NIEDŁUGO!

 Read this file before using the bot!

 Before you start using the bot, follow these steps: